AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

 ## Code Reviews

 Remember: _Code reviews are an invitation for a conversation, NOT a criticism_.
+Treat them as a learning opportunity for both parties.
+Try to keep egos on a leash.

 This gives a good starting point: [Grails and Groovy Code Review Guidelines](https://tedvinke.wordpress.com/2015/03/15/basic-groovy-and-grails-code-review-guidelines/)